We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Many products also contain added ingredients like vitamin D, which can help optimize the absorption of calcium (

-Calcium requirements range from 1,000-1,200 mg daily for most adults depending on age and sex, and it can come from a combination of food sources and supplements (17).
+Calcium requirements range from 1,000-1,200 mg daily for most adults depending on age and sex assigned at birth, and it can come from a combination of food sources and supplements (

 For most people, supplements providing 200–500 mg of calcium are often enough to help fill any gaps in their diet (

-However, those who are at risk of osteoporosis or unable to meet their calcium needs due to food allergies or dietary restrictions may require a higher dose (
+However, those who are at risk for osteoporosis or unable to meet their calcium needs due to food allergies or dietary restrictions may require a higher dose (

 Furthermore, those with certain medical conditions, such as hypoparathyroidism — a condition characterized by low production of parathyroid hormone, may also need a higher dose supplement (

-Be sure to talk to your doctor before using a high dose calcium supplement, and remember to always split supplementation into several smaller doses of less than 500 mg to maximize absorption (17).
+Be sure to talk with your doctor before using a high dose calcium supplement, and remember to always split supplementation into several smaller doses of less than 500 mg to maximize absorption (

 Finally, it’s important to only use a supplement as directed and talk to a healthcare professional before starting to supplement, especially if you have any underlying conditions or are taking medications.